jupyter/docker-stacks/docs/using/troubleshooting.md

    - `"$(id -u)" and "$(id -g)"` will dynamically assign the `UID` and `GID` of the user executing the `docker run` command to the new user (`callisto`)

-## Additional tips and troubleshooting commands
+## Additional tips and troubleshooting commands for permission-related errors

 - Pass absolute paths to the `-v` flag: